Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

 Using PowerPoint

 Presentation software helps you structure your lecture and present the information in a visual way.
 By spreading content out over different slides you can clearly separate different topics, just as on OHTs.
-It is also easy to share your presentation with colleagues by emailing your presentation file (but check the size of the file before you do) or by putting it on a shared network drive.
+It is also easy to share your presentation with colleagues by emailing your presentation ?le (but check the size of the ?le before you do) or by putting it on a shared network drive.

 Creating good PowerPoint presentations takes skill.
 A number of points to be aware of are discussed below.